yudzofc/telegram-anonymous-chat/README.md

 cd telegram-anonymous-chat
 pip3 install -r requirements.txt
 ```
-Setting up your bot config.py and bot apikey (from botfather) lalu
+Setting up your bot config.py and bot apikey (from botfather) and run
-jalankan bot nya
 ---------